Wissididom/poke-guesser-bot/README.md

 ## Running locally

+This bot was written to run on Replit and utilize the Replit Secrets (Environment Variables).
+I didn't look into this too much to see how well it works in just nodeJS and outside of Replit.

+If running the `index.js` file doesn't work or outputs errors about the TOKEN missing, you will need to update the code to use your local TOKEN variable.

-I wont go into too much detail for this as I haven't ran it this way, but you just need to fork the repo and run the index.js file if you want to run this locally.
+As this wasn't intended to run locally, I haven't tested this so I can't go into too much detail about how to run the bot this way.

 # Technology